 In November of 2009, unknown to me, our son, age 21, caught his father in a compromising situation as he watched him through the basement window.
 Can you imagine what it must be like to catch your own father masturbating in front of a computer screen?
 It makes me wretch when I think about it.
 Our son told his oldest sister, age 28, and together they confronted their dad.
 He was having an online affair.
 They insisted that he tell me.
 He said he would, but he never did.

 It turned out that “work“ demanded his attention the whole time we were on our romantic get away.
-I had to put up with it he said, because I was the one who surprised him so he couldn’t just drop his work responsibilities.
+I had to put up with it, he said, “because I was the one who surprised him so he couldn’t just drop his work responsibilities.”
 This was something I had not anticipated.
 We managed to have lovely, romantic dinner, complete with piano music.
 The view was spectacular from our table next to the window, but I am sure he didn’t notice, he was on his phone the whole time.
-I planned a romantic sexual encounter, including sparkling cider, a hot tub with bubbles and rose petals, and he was on his phone constantly, before, and after.
+Like the chump I was, I planned a romantic sexual encounter, including sparkling cider, a hot tub with bubbles and rose petals, and he was on his phone constantly, before, and after.
 We watched a romantic movie on the bed, in the nude, he was on his phone.
 In the morning he woke up early, and when I awoke, he was on his phone…again.
 It completely killed any romantic mood I was in.
 I spent over $500 for him to be on his phone next to me, and a million miles away in his mind and heart.
 We could have done that at home.
 I was disappointed.
 No, I was crushed!
 He seemed like he never had anything left for me.
-I pretty much felt like I can last on his list of things that were important to him and this weekend proved that with no more doubts left in my mind.
+I pretty much felt like I came last on his list of things that were important to him and this weekend proved that with no more doubts left in my mind.
 I knew one thing for certain, I did not matter that much to him.
 It turns out I was competing with someone else that I didn’t even know about.
 I was angry and confused.
+It is humiliating to not know your husband is having an affair.

 I needed some clarity.
 Something was wrong.
 I knew it in my gut.
 So I went to the temple to get answers.
 Everything seemed so perfect on the surface.
 Why do I feel like I am about to be kicked in the stomach.
 It is that feeling of foreboding your get just before something catastrophic happens.
 I just couldn’t put my finger on it.
 The Lord has always been merciful to me by answering when I asked a direct question; “What is wrong with my husband?”